Karyapos/JFK_complete_data_analysis/Phase 1 (full).md

 # JFK Data Analysis - Phase 1 (full)
-## **Project Context**
+## Project Context

 This README documents the **first phase** of analysis on the [JFK Airport dataset](https://www.kaggle.com/datasets/deepankurk/flight-take-off-data-jfk-airport/data).

 This file contains data about flights leaving from JFK airport between Nov 2019-Dec-2020, along with weather conditions, operational metadata, and multiple scheduled/actual timestamps.

 The purpose of this phase was to perform **basic cleaning**, **clarify confusing fields**, and run **initial exploratory analysis** to understand which factors appear to influence **taxi-out times**.
-At this stage, the work is not about modeling or prediction yet , it is strictly about understanding structure, identifying inconsistencies, and preparing clean, reliable inputs for the deeper analysis that will follow.
+At this stage, the work is not about modeling or prediction yet, it is strictly about understanding structure, identifying inconsistencies, and preparing clean, reliable inputs for the deeper analysis that will follow.

 The guiding question for this part of the project remains: